 Estimated Price: $250 – $415

-Most convertible car seats can be rigged up in either a rear or forward-facing position.
-The Rainier, our designated overachiever, not only supports both modes, but can also be transformed into a standalone booster seat when your child is no longer an infant.
-This seat is designed to squeeze more out of every dollar you’ve spent, and – no surprises here – it’s our Geeks’ best car seat under $425.
+Most convertible car seats can be rigged up in either a rear- or forward-facing position.
+The Rainier, our designated overachiever, not only supports both modes but also can be transformed into a standalone booster seat when your child is no longer an infant.
+This seat is designed to squeeze more out of every dollar you’ve spent, and – no surprises here – it’s our Geeks’ favorite car seat under $425.

-The downlow: in rear-facing mode, this seat can carry children between 5 pounds and 50 pounds, in forward-facing mode it can accommodate older infants and toddlers between 20 pounds and 65 pounds, and when switched to the booster mode it supports older children up to 120 pounds.
-In theory, provided it isn’t damaged in a crash (fingers crossed), this seat should serve your child until they are ready to use your car’s own seats and seatbelts.
+The downlow: in rear-facing mode, this seat can carry children between 5 pounds and 50 pounds.
+In forward-facing mode, it can accommodate older infants and toddlers between 20 pounds and 65 pounds, and when switched to the booster mode, it supports older children up to 120 pounds.
+In theory, provided it isn’t damaged in a crash (fingers crossed), this seat should serve your children until they are ready to use your car’s own seats and seat belts.

-The seat has been subjected to rigorous crash testing and meets federal safety standards.
-Its full steel frame prevents the seat from buckling or flexing in a collision, while the 12-position adjustable head protection is designed to absorb high-velocity crash forces.
+The Rainier has been subjected to rigorous crash testing and meets federal safety standards.
+Its full steel frame prevents the seat from buckling or flexing in a collision while the 12-position adjustable head protection is designed to absorb high-velocity crash forces.
 Deep side walls help shield your child from potential side impact and provide a comfortable cavity to nestle your little one and encourage sleep.

-Take note: this seat does not come equipped with recline functionality.
-However, our Geeks were content with the positioning of the seat once it had been installed in our test vehicles.
-The seat supports two-across seating and can be set up in the safest center rear seat.
+Take note: this seat does not come equipped with recline functionality; however, it supports two-across seating and can be set up in the safest center-rear seat.

-The Rainier’s cover is made from a high-quality machine washable material which can be removed from the shell within seconds.
+The Rainier’s cover is made from a high-quality, machine washable material that can be removed from the shell within seconds.
 We recommend drying the cover on the line, although it is safe to dry in a dryer.

 Bottom line: this versatile all-in-one seat will give you years of use without breaking the bank.